 To enforce this change while running applications in Studio, the server configuration file must be named

-sbd.sbconf, and must be placed at the root of the Studio project, as described in How StreamBase Studio Uses Server Configuration Files.
+sbd.sbconf, and must be placed at the root of the Studio project.

 Configure StreamBase Studio to process and display Unicode characters in streams by setting the Java system property

 UTF-8 for the JVM that runs Studio.
 In this case, you must make the change using the environment variable

 vmargs passed to Studio.
 If you use the variable for any purpose, you MUST include memory-setting values like the following: